Accept what we can’t control is hard!

-How to cope when life doesn’t go as planned.
+How do you cope when life doesn’t go as planned?

 Life rarely goes according to plan.

 I used to think I could make a plan, work hard, and accomplish what I’d set out to do.